(pronounced Lehn-AH-pay, NOT LEHN-uh-pee)

 A Brief History:

 The Lenape are one of multiple Indigenous cultures whose ancestral homelands included what is now Pennsylvania.
 But Lenape homelands, or Lenapehoking, also encompassed New Jersey, Delaware, and parts of New York.
-This region was home to multiple related Lenape communities which shared much of their culture, but had at least three different clans (Wolf, Turkey, and Turtle).
-The Lenape also interacted with other Indigenous cultures in the surrounding region, such as the Haudenosaunee, Shawnee, and Susquehannock.
+This region was home to multiple related Lenape communities which shared much of their culture, but had at least three different clans (Wolf, Turkey, and Turtle), and different sachems or sakima (chiefs).
+The Lenape interacted with various other Indigenous cultures in the surrounding region, such as the Haudenosaunee (Six Nations), Shawnee, and Susquehannock.

-With the arrival of European colonists, Native American life and survival took on a different meaning.
+With the arrival of European colonists in the 15th and 16th centuries, Native American life and survival took on a different meaning.

 The Forced March: